urasdemir/urasdemir.github.io/teaching.md

 How do international institutions shape global cooperation and conflict?
 This course examines the design, evolution, and impact of international organizations and regimes across key issue areas, including:
 - Theoretical foundations of institutionalism and global governance
-- The United Nations, WTO, IMF, NATO, and regional organizations
+- The United Nations, NATO, EU, WB, and others
 - Compliance, enforcement, and legitimacy in international law
 - Global challenges: trade disputes, human rights, climate change, and security Students learn how formal and informal institutions structure state behavior, promote cooperation, and sometimes fail to prevent conflict.